MagGenix/ultratherm/README.md

 ```

 As of NUPACK 4.0 and ViennaRNA 2.6.4 Python >=3.8 is required (a standard installation will use 3.10).
+*Note: NUPACK 4.x is not distributed with Windows wheels, so using NUPACK as an Ultratherm solver on Windows is not guaranteed.
+You may consider using WSL or compiling NUPACK from source.*

 **Operation is not guaranteed with any other version of Python!**